Deep Dive

 What this means:

-This is neutral-to-bullish, as adoption depends on developer traction.
-Success could position Vana as a key data layer for AI, but competition from centralized providers remains a risk.
+This is neutral-to-bullish as it expands Vana’s ecosystem but depends on adoption rates.
+Success could position VANA as a key player in ethical AI development, though competition from centralized data providers remains a risk.

 Overview: